Internet WiFi Modems, Settings, and Antenna Booster

 The Thailand Internet Service Provider's Modems

-The Thailand Internet Service Providers (ISPs) over the years have given out an ADSL modem when you sign up.
+The Thailand Internet Service Providers (ISPs) over the years have given out a free modem when you sign up.
 These modems have often been rather low end modems from a variety of manufacturers, which are adequate for most peoples' needs but I've usually replaced them with a modem of my choice (see below).

 These modems either come pre-configured or else have short manual with the steps you need to take or else a CD you run which helps you set up the modem.